tendermint/tendermint/CONTRIBUTING.md

       ./scripts/authors.sh <email>`
     - reset the `CHANGELOG_PENDING.md`
     - bump versions
-- push latest develop with prepared release details to release/vX.X.X to run the extended integration tests on the CI
+- push your changes with prepared release details to `vX.X` (this will trigger the release `vX.X.0`)
-- if necessary, make pull requests against release/vX.X.X and squash merge them
-- merge to master (don't squash merge!)
-- merge master back to develop (don't squash merge!)
+- merge back to master (don't squash merge!)

-### Hotfix Procedure:

-- follow the normal development and release procedure without any differences
+#### Minor (Non-Breaking) Release

+If there were no breaking changes and you need to create a release nonetheless, the procedure is almost exactly like with a new release above.

+The only difference is that in the end you create a PR against the existing `X.X` branch.
+The branch name should match the release number you want to create.
+Merging this PR will trigger the next release.

 ## Testing